BrunoAzambuja/Boosting-online-retail-sales/README.md

-## Sigmoidal: School of Data Science an Machine Learning
+## Sigmoidal: School of Data Science and Machine Learning

 Above you can view all projects developed during courser in the files.